 Where is the Health and Counseling Center?

-The Health and Counseling Center has moved from its previous location across from Eliot Hall to a new location at 2820 SE Steele (although the entrance is on 28th Avenue!).
-This is the grey building next door to 28 West on the west side of campus.
+The Health and Counseling Center has moved from its previous location across from Eliot Hall to next door to the Community Safety building (28 West).
+This is on the west side of campus.

 What kinds of medical professionals work at the Health and Counseling Center?

-We have RNs, NPs (Nurse Practitioners), and MDs, an Acupuncturist, and a ND (Naturopathic Doctor).
-In Oregon, NPs practice independently, have full prescriptive privileges, and are considered first-line providers.
+We have medical doctors, registered nurses, nurse practitioners, and medical assistants.
+In Oregon, nurse practitioners practice independently, have full prescriptive privileges, and are considered first-line providers.